 The Atlantis Fellowship:

-- Prepares students for medical school admissions.
+Prepares students for medical school admissions.
 Admission to medical school is notoriously competitive.
 As a result, a robust application is necessary for pre-med students who want to be admitted to more schools, garner better scholarships, and eventually secure the residencies and careers of their dreams.
-By offering pre-med students access to volunteering, MCAT and AMCAS preparation resources, and research opportunities in the medical humanities, the Atlantis Fellowship can help students bolster their medical school applications.
+By offering pre-med students access to volunteering and MCAT and AMCAS preparation resources, the Atlantis Fellowship can help students bolster their medical school applications.

-- Is a global experience.
+Is a global experience.
 An Atlantis Fellowship affords pre-med students a broadened perspective as future physicians by deepening their understanding of healthcare in a global context.
-Additionally, Atlantis Fellowships are offered in host countries that see government as having a greater role in healthcare.
+Additionally, Atlantis Fellowships are offered in host countries where government has a greater role in healthcare.

-- Helps students decide if medicine is the right path.
+Helps students decide if medicine is the right path.
 Most pre-med students have not spent significant time in a hospital setting and therefore have not been exposed to the everyday life of a practicing physician.
-An Atlantis Fellowship gives students the opportunity to see what medical life looks like before committing to a career of medicine.
+An Atlantis Fellowship gives students the opportunity to see what medical life looks like before committing to years of education and a career in medicine.

 Watch this video:

 The core of your Fellowship experience is spent at a global hospital shadowing various doctors in a variety of fields.
 Time spent in the hospital may vary daily, but our Fellows typically spend twenty hours or more per week, depending on the activity level of the hospital.
 We encourage students to come for at least four weeks to have a well-rounded experience in the different areas of the hospital.